GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    indicated by the white circle for an oblique Equator with azimuth 35.
 This resulted in the argument **-JOa**\ 173:17:02E/41:16:15S/35/3i.
-   The map is 2000 km by 1000 km and the Cartesian coordinate system in the projected units are indicated by the axes.
-The blue circle is the point (40S,180E) and has projected coordinates (426.2,	-399.7).
+   The map is 2000 km by 1000 km and the Cartesian coordinate system in the projected units are indicated by the bold axes.
+The blue circle is the point (40S,180E) and it has projected coordinates (*x* = 426.2, *y* = -399.7).
-   (right) Same region but now with an azimuth of 215, yielding a projection pole in the southern hemisphere (hence we used -JOA to override the restriction, i.e., **-JOA**\ 173:17:02E/41:16:15S/215/3i.)
+   (right) Same dimensions but now specifying an azimuth of 215, yielding a projection pole in the southern hemisphere (hence we used **-JOA** to override the restriction, i.e., **-JOA**\ 173:17:02E/41:16:15S/215/3i.)
    The projected coordinate system is still aligned as before but the Earth has been rotated 180 degrees.
-The blue point now has projected coordinates (-426.2, 399.7).
+The blue point now has projected coordinates (*x* = -426.2, *y* = 399.7).

 Cassini cylindrical projection (**-Jc** **-JC**) :ref:`... <-Jc_full>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~